uggi121/Radar-Parser/README.md

 # Radar-Parser

-Parses weather radar images and returns a list of places currently under heavy rainfall.
+The Radar Parser is a program that parses weather radar images and returns a list of places currently under heavy rainfall.

 The image below shows a sample radar image.
 The image that follows the radar image shows the command-line output for this particular image. **Each line** of the output is a unique location currently under heavy rain.

 ![Sample Radar Image](/images/sample_image.png)
 ![Command-line Output](/images/command_line_output.png)